KeKsBoTer/brush/README.md

 ## Benchmarks

 Rendering is generally faster than gsplat, while end-to-end training speeds are similar.
 You can run benchmarks of some of the kernels using `cargo bench`.
-For additional profiling, you can use [tracy](https://github.com/wolfpld/tracy) and run with `cargo run --release --feature=tracy`.

 # Acknowledgements